 On June 2, 1975, in a ceremony at IIT, the Austrian Consul in Chicago presented the Austrian Cross of Honor for Science and Art First Class to Karl Menger (by then Professor Emeritus).
-This pleased Menger immensely, since his father had received the same honor many years before.
+This pleased Menger immensely, since his father had also received an honor from the Austrian government many years before.

 Karl Menger loved music and modern architecture.
 He collected decorative tiles from all over the world.
 He disliked wine, but enjoyed sweet liqueurs.
 Though not a vegetarian, he ate meat sparingly, particularly in his last years.
 But he was always glad to sample cuisines, from Cuban to Ethiopian, that were new to him.
 He liked baked apples.
 Menger liked to take long walks, and sometimes he invited doctoral students for early morning walks along Lake Michigan.
 Menger liked America.
 He even liked the Marx Brothers.